ingaSiu/ingaSiu/README.md

 ✨I am continuously trying to improve my skills and build interesting projects.

-✨ Currently I'm looking for intership or job in front-end web development.
+✨ Currently I'm looking for internship or job in front-end web development.